 Similar to the Kaplan Schweser textbook, this is the version without online test prep and other study tools.

 As you can imagine, this book does not intend for readers to go through each concept in detail.
 Therefore, it is probably not best for an absolute beginner to finance.
 Still, the set is great if the candidate has some background and/or if they are willing to refer to the CFA curriculum when necessary.Check out the Wiley CFA Study Guide

 Created by Elan Guides, the Wiley CFA 11th Hour Review and Test Bank is the “summary of the summary” for the final review.
-However, the physical book doesn’t have examples, so it is better used to review key concepts that you may have forgotten rather than as a core textbook to study from.
+However, the physical book doesn’t have examples, so it is better to review key concepts you may have forgotten rather than as a core textbook to study from.